Germany–Italy relations: Italian Social Republic

 In 1943, members of the Grand Council voted against Benito Mussolini's political power and demanded his resignation.
 The decline in support from Mussolini's government was viewed as being rooted in the betrayal of his closest advisers and aides.
 During this time Victor Emmanuel stripped the Prime Ministerial powers of Mussolini and demanded his arrest.
 While arrested Mussolini was forced to the island of Ponza and placed as a political prisoner.
 Soon after Mussolini was sent to the Mt.
 Gran Sasso where German soldiers made a daring attempt in rescuing him and bringing him to Adolf Hitler.
 During this time Hitler sought to regain Mussolini's political support back into Italy's government.
 Just after a short time of Mussolini's demise those that allied against and caused his fall from power were trialed and executed.
 In efforts to regain a hold on the Italian government Hitler sought to establish the Italian Social Republic, a puppet republic in the town of Salo, in which he encouraged Mussolini to rally political support in efforts to fight against allied forces.
-Being a reinstalled leader Mussolini who was once a sovereign leaders was now seen as a puppet that was in the hands of the German government.
+Mussolini, who was once a sovereign leader, was now seen as a puppet in the hands of the German government.
 Germany committed war crimes in occupied Italy.